soliev01/soliev01/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=soliev01&show_icons=true&hide=stars,issues,contribs&count_private=true"/>
 </picture> -->

+- 🔭 I’m currently working on a Company Flutter project.
+- 🌱 I’m currently learning Typescript and Flutter.
+- 👯 I’m looking to collaborate on Flutter and Dart projects.
+- 💬 Ask me about anything.
+- 📫 How to reach me: [Instagram](instagram.com/soliev.dev).
+- ⚡ Fun fact: I have two cats named Mali and Mala.

 <!--
 **soliev01/soliev01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.